 Paternity tests can be helpful for men wanting to know if the child is actually theirs.
 He might do this to either avoid paying child support for a child that is not his or to require both rights and financial responsibility for a child that is his.
 But paternity testing laws require that he take a court-approved and facilitated test in order to prove he is not the father of the child before he can avoid paying child support.

 Though there are a multitude of “at home” tests that can be done, paternity testing law asserts that only tests taken in court-approved locations can be deemed as official.
 The law requires that only an approved official such as a laboratory employee can collect DNA and that neither parent is allowed to handle it, in order to prevent possible tampering.
 Because of this rule, results of home testing kits are not accepted in court.

 For advice on divorce, child support and paternity tests and all it’s aspects, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.